SimonMFuchs/KONF_M20_Borovsak_Bregovic_Fuchs/src/site/markdown/DesignDecisions.md

 ###Class Cashier
 Represents a cashier - the person that is in control of the CashRegister

+For now this class simply contains a String name, but in the future you could add a pin or some kind of verification, so the cashier has to log in and verify to be able to use the cash register.

 | Code                    | Description                   |parameters|
 | ------------------------|-------------------------------|----------|
 | constructor Cashier     | Creating a cashier            | name     |